fusion-energy/neutronics-workshop/README.md

 The material assignment is not required as this is perfomed when combining the stp files within the Trelis step.
 Trelis produces the dagmc.h5m file which contains geometry and each geometry is taged with a material name.
 These material names must be defined in the openmc script by it is not nessecary to assign them as this is taken care of by DAGMC.

-Try running the script using the command ```python3 example_CAD_simulation.py```.
+Try running the script using the command ```python example_CAD_simulation.py```.
 This will run the simulation using the CAD geometry and produce the output results.

 **Learning Outcomes**